A new way to cast a vote for energized communities and residents

 -

-No. Service ballots are non-binding and separate from the electoral ballot.
+No. Service Ballots are non-binding and separate from the electoral ballot.
 They are not used to elect anyone or influence the vote.
 Instead, they are used solely to gather expressions of interest in civic participation.

 -